BCButcher/teamcapb/bugs&notes.md

 Mar 10
 Updated pokemon battle sprite sizes - Previously much too large - Still work to do on responsive sizing and positioning

+Mar 10
+Formatted carousel info box display center and justify content center.
+Created stat-box wrapper and set min-width of 80px and 10px padding left

+Mar 10
+Restart button after losing or winning not working - fixed by changing link on button from /onClick="reload"/ to /onClick="window.location.reload();/